YMCA Children’s Residential Care

 ‘Outstanding’ provider

-As an ‘Outstanding’ Registered care provider, our YMCA opened its first Settled Care home in 2011, becoming one of the few charities to home and look after children in the community.
+As an ‘Outstanding’ Registered care provider, our YMCA opened its first home in 2011, becoming one of the few charities to care for looked after children in the community.

 The team recognises there is a real need for safe and nurturing homes for vulnerable children.
 Our compassionate and trained staff are always compelled to step in where possible to help improve the lives of at-risk children.